-- Pipeline and Hazardous Materials Safety Administration (PHMSA) Notice of Enforcement Policy Regarding Recurrent Training Requirements
+- PHMSA Extension of Enforcement Discretion Policy Regarding Recurrent Training Requirements

-- PHMSA Notice of Enforcement Discretion for the Transportation of Certain Alcohol-Based Hand Sanitizer Products by Highway
+- PHMSA Extension of Temporary Policy for the Transport of Certain Alcohol-Based Hand Sanitizer Products

 - PHMSA Notice Highlighting Existing Options Related to HazMat Shipping Papers and Social Distancing

-- PHMSA Notice of Enforcement Discretion for the Transportation of Sanitizing & Disinfecting Materials to be used in Protecting the Health & Safety of Employees
+- PHMSA Notice of Extension of Enforcement Discretion for the Transport of Certain Sanitizing and Disinfecting Products

-- PHMSA Notice of Enforcement Discretion for the Continued Manufacturing of UN Performance Oriented Packaging used in the Transportation of Hazardous Materials that have Exceeded their Periodic Retesting Dates
+- PHMSA Notice of Extension of Enforcement Discretion for the Manufacturing of Packaging Designs Beyond Periodic Retesting Dates

 - PHMSA COVID-19 FAQs